Everything Building & Plumbing

 If building in Tasmania, whether it is a new building, an addition or an alteration, the process is generally the same.
 You can do much of the preliminary work yourself.
 However, unless you have experience discussing plans with council and other authorities, our advice is to engage relevant consultants to do this leg-work for you.

-To help you understand and to follow the planning and building process, please visit the Everything Building website.
+To help you understand and to follow the planning and building and plumbing process, please visit the Everything Building website.
 Here, ‘the journey from concept to Council approval’ provides a step-by-step guide to:

 - preparing before you engage any consultants